click on photo to go back

 Above right: Santos Ortega was a prolific cigar smoker and was known to have his cigars with him while acting his roles.
 The mythology says he often set the scripts of other actors on fire with his lighted cigar.
 A number of publicity shots exist showing him with cigar/pipe.

-Santos married Evelyn Fairbank in New York City on Dec 30, 1923.After starting out as usher at the old New York Hippodrome Theater, he began his acting career at 17 on the stage in that same theater as walk-on in "an extravaganza" at that same Theater.
-Soon after that he toured with a singing group (bass singer in a quartet), but soon found himself back in the City trying for rotes on Broadway.
-Santos married Evelyn Fairbank, a 27 year old widow, in New York City on Dec 30, 1923 (Above right).
+Santos married Evelyn Fairbank in New York City on Dec 30, 1923.Among the varied jobs he held was a hitch as a brakeman on the D. L. & W. Railroad but after starting out as usher at the old New York Hippodrome Theater, he began his acting career at 17 on the stage as walk-on singing in "an extravaganza" in that same theater.
+Soon after that he toured with a singing group (bass singer in a quartet) and followed this by playing second leads in various stock companies in the Philadelphia and New York area.
+"The other guy always won the girl," he once said smilingly.
+But soon he found himself back in the City trying for rotes on Broadway.

-(1926), What Never Dies (1926), and Marilyn 's Affairs (1933).
-From there he went to radio which was beginning to establish itself as a medium to be aware of in no uncertain terms!
+After this he went to radio which was beginning to establish itself as a medium to be aware of in no uncertain terms!

+Ortega joined the small cast of Blackstone Plantation (aka The Blackstone Hour, named after their sponsor Blackstone Cigars), a variety show consisting of music, talk and songs (first CBS-Radio then NBC-Radio 1929-33).
+He played Don Roderigo along with the other featured regulars Frank Crumit, Ted De Corsia (!) and Julia Sanderson who were highly popular in their day.
 "It was not that I had a Spanish dialect, or that I'd ever done a Spanish dialect before; it was just that my name being so Spanish, that one of the casting directors said 'Well, certainly, this guy ought to have a Spanish dialect ' ...
 I was called for it and since I had spent 8 or 9 months in Caracas, Venezuela I said well, do what I heard there.
 I did and I got the part.'

 When you listened to "The Scorpion" from CBS, New York you could hear that mysterious East Indian Servant, Rangi, portrayed by Santos Ortega (1932)Rita Lupez and Santos Ortega in "Broken Wing" an episode of Lux Radio Theatre (Apr 14.
 1935)